 - if sufficient electives are not available, eligible local students will still be allowed to enrol and complete a placement

 - enrolment in ‘Work Experience in Industry A’ and ‘Integrated Professional Placement A’ for a 6-month placement

-Students will be charged a standard unit tuition fee for the Professional Placement units.
+Local students will be charged a tuition fee for the Professional Placement units (each unit is 25 credit points).
 This will vary depending on the study area and duration of the placement.
 A one-off placement fee of $1500 will also be charged to local students only.

 You will be paid as part of your professional placement.
 Pay is at industry award rates applicable to the sector in which you are undertaking the placement.